kbss-cvut/termit-web/_pages/deployments.markdown

     url: /link-na-kodi
 ---
 # Running deployments
 This page displays current deployments.

-Some bullshity text about how we totaly rock in running developments.
+TermIt is partly modular system and we can deploy it specifically for your needs.

 {% include feature_row type="right"%}
 {% include feature_row id="feature_row2" type="left"%}